-Serves approx. 24
+- Serves approx. 24

 cream cheese, softened

 stick of butter or margarine, softened

 - Preheat oven to 325° F.